WRupp/boltz/README.md

-# boltz
+# Boltz
-An implementation of the Lattice Boltzmann Method using pytorch
+A simple implementation of the Lattice Boltzmann Method using pytorch